umass-compsci-220/public-materials/resources/homework/TESTING.md

 ## Running and Debugging Tests

-If you have the [jest extension for VSCode](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest), you can look at [their "How To?" section](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest#how-to) of their docs.
-This covers the basics: setting up the extension, triggering a test run, debugging tests, and calculating coverage.

-Alternatively, you can run the provided test script by opening a VSCode terminal (`Terminal -> New Terminal`) and running the `npm run test` command.
+You can run the provided test script by opening a VSCode terminal (`Terminal -> New Terminal`) and running the `npm run test` command.
 Use `npm run test:coverage` to get coverage results.

 <p align="center">
   <img src="../../media/jest-output.png" />
 </p>

 Above, is an example output of the `npm run test:coverage` command.
 There was only one test written (removeRed removes red), so the homework coverage requirements were not met.

+## Coverage